Est. read time: 1 min

 No Interest Loans for living costs

-The FDV NIL’s scheme offers loans of up to $2000 without interest, fees or charges to women who have experienced family and domestic violence within the last 10 years.
-FDV NILs can be used to pay for essentials, goods and services such as white-goods, furniture, education, dental, car registration or car repair expenses.
-You must have a source of income to repay the loan.
-Affordability is assessed during the application process.
+The FDV NIL’s scheme offers loans without interest, fees or charges to women who have experienced family and domestic violence within the last 10 years.
+FDV NILs can be used to borrow up to $2000 for essentials such as appliances or furniture, car repairs or rego, a new phone or laptop, or medical, dental or vet expenses, or to borrow up to $3000 for housing-related expenses such as bond or rent-in-advance, or for recovery from a natural disaster.

 The scheme provides a safe and affordable alternative to high-cost finance options such as payday loans or “rent to buy” plans which can promise fast cash but can also worsen financial difficulties.
 The scheme can’t be used for cash, debt consolidation or car purchases.
 Payments are made directly to your nominated supplier or retailer.